tomdstanton/sideroscanner/README.md

 to these compounds.

 *How does it work?*
-1. Takes AA or DNA fasta (translates DNA to AA)
+1. Takes AA or DNA fasta (translates DNA to AA).
-2. Iteratively filters proteins with conserved IROMP domain architchture.
+2. Iteratively filters proteins with conserved IROMP domain architecture.
-5. Annotates them with a curated HMM library.
+3. Annotates them with a curated HMM library.

 *Extra features for assemblies:*
 * Screens for **plasmids/MGEs** to determine genomic location of hits.